abhi19gupta/TwitterAnalytics/Documentation/source/neo4j_query_generation.rst

 Neo4j: API to generate cypher queries
 ==========================================

-Here we expalin the API to generate cypher queries for Neo4j.
+Here we explain the API to generate cypher queries for Neo4j.

 Template of a general query
 ----------------------------------